 c.
 A red card for the third and each succeeding offense in any block of games (six games for singles, doubles, mixed doubles or team).
 The penalty shall be zero pinfall for the frame.

-For interpretation of the enforcement of this rule, the Lane Marshal shall specifically monitor any player or team that gets more than four frames behind the leader in singles, doubles or mixed doubles or more than two frames behind in team.
-Whenever there is any question concerning the enforcement of this rule, or lack thereof, the final decision shall be made by the Tournament Director or her designee, notwithstanding the reference to the Lane Marshal in WTBA Rule 313.
+For interpretation of the enforcement of this rule, the "Delegate Referee of the Day" shall specifically monitor any player or team that gets more than four frames behind the leader in singles, doubles or mixed doubles or more than two frames behind in team.
+Whenever there is any question concerning the enforcement of this rule, or lack thereof, the final decision shall be made by the Tournament Director or her designee, notwithstanding the reference to the Delegate of the Day in WTBA Rule 313.

 12. DELEGATES: Each country shall appoint an official Delegate, who will be deemed by the tournament to represent the interests of the entered country's team, in all matters.
-Their responsibilities will include registering their team, insuring that all fees due from each team are paid before tournament opening, insuring the entered team is aware of and follows all tournament rules, attending meetings, seeing that scoresheets are signed by their bowlers, any paperwork required and scoresheets are completed and turned in promptly, requesting substitution of players and serve as Lane Marshal when required by the tournament to do so.
+Their responsibilities will include registering their team, insuring that all fees due from each team are paid before tournament opening, insuring the entered team is aware of and follows all tournament rules, attending meetings, seeing that scoresheets are signed by their bowlers, any paperwork required and scoresheets are completed and turned in promptly, requesting substitution of players and serve as Delegate Referee of the Day when required by the tournament to do so.
 Delegates shall wear official tournament uniform.

 13. No food or drinks will be allowed in the bowlers' circle during participation in tournament competition.
-Smoking is not permitted anywhere in the building at any time in accordance with Florida laws.
+Smoking is not permitted in the Cloverleaf except for the "lounge-bar" area during competition or official practice times.

 14. Official tournament shirts must be worn during tournament competition and for Opening Ceremonies.
-The "Official shirt" is that which has been designated by the Tournament Director.
+The "Official shirt" is that which has been designated by and having been ordered through the tournament office.
 Badges, pins, ribbons and patches must not obscure names on tournament shirts.
-Men/Boys are to wear black trousers or athletic pants.
+Men/Boys are to wear black trousers and Women/Girls are to wear black skirts to match tournament shirts.
+Women/Girls will not be permitted to wear slacks, "split skirts" or shorts.
 Men/Boys will not be permitted to wear shorts.
-Women/Girls are to wear black skirts, dress shorts (walking length), or "split skirts" to match tournament shirts.
-Women/Girls will not be permitted to wear slacks.
-In the case of Women's/Junior Women's/Senior Women’s divisions, all members of a team must be dressed in like garments on any given day - that is, if one women wears shorts, both must wear shorts on that day, however, each division may be different or same by their choice.

 15. Adult, Senior and Junior bowlers will move one pair of lanes to the right after three games of a six game block.
 Bowlers using the last pair for men's or women's Adult division, Senior or Junior division will move to the first pair of lanes in their division.